Shubham-Thombare/python_basics/README.md

 # Python Programming Language
-going to do the mastery in the field I will choose
+going to be the master in the tech field..